Aditya-Jyoti/terminal-web-browser/README.md

 #### After Thoughts:

-I would appreciate your feedback on this project and would like if you could open issues suggesting how to fix the known issues, as well as contricbuting to the project to make this even better
+I would appreciate your feedback on this project and would like if you could open issues suggesting how to fix the known issues, as well as contributing to the project to make this even better